 - Lowering Barriers-to-Entry: Reserve managers will no longer be required to hold KNC in order to provide liquidity to the protocol

-Kyber has gradually established itself as one of the leading Decentralized Exchanges (DEXs) within the DeFi space.
-The protocol allows for seamless integrations into other protocols, creating a frictionless mechanism for other DeFi protocols, applications, and wallets to integrate instant token trading and token swaps into their application logic.
+Kyber has gradually established itself as a leading Decentralized Exchanges (DEXs) in DeFi.
+Kyber’s flexibility creates a frictionless mechanism for other protocols, applications, and wallets to integrate instant token trading and token swaps into their products and services.
 Kyber’s design emphasizes composability and as a result, the network effects are beginning to take place.

 Ultimately, DeFi will continue to rely on liquidity in order to provide the best possible services for the industry.
 As such, Kyber has found itself a perfect niche as exchange usage and volume will increase in parallel with the proliferation of DeFi.